mike-pfeiffer/aws-tf-lab/README.md

 Destroy complete!
 Resources: 40 destroyed.
 ```

 That's it.
-All the components in AWShave been removed.
+All the components in AWS have been removed.